mintech-dot/Laravel-electronjs-linux/readme.md

 # laravel electron js for Linux
-Making Laravel desktop application using Electron Js For Linux
+Making Laravel desktop application using Electron Js For Linux.

 <p>
     <a href="https://creativecommons.org/licenses/by/4.0/"><img src="https://badgen.net/badge/licence/CC BY 1.0/23BCCB" /></a>